 Access, Fees and Additional Information

 The trail is open annually, 3 days a year during the last weekend of June and the last Sunday in September.
 Be sure to check out the event website for up-to-date information for Crazy Horse Volksmarch.
 Admission to the Memorial for hikers depends on the size of your party and is a discount from the normal admission price to $10 for one person (from $15), $15 for two people (from $30), and $20 for three or more people (from $35).
 To participate, all hikers must register on the day of the hike and pay a $3 fee (price as of 2018).
 In return each hiker receives a trail pass that is stamped at each check point.
-It may be possible to purchase medallions to commemorate this bucket list hike can be purchased with the registration fee for an additional $12 (prices as of 2015).
+It may be possible to purchase medallions to commemorate this bucket list hike for an additional $12 .
 Commemorative T-shirts are also typically available at the end of the hike.
 The hike is sponsored by the American Volksmarch Association, a non-profit organization that aims to provide noncompetitive fitness activities for all ages and abilities.
 Dogs and bikes are not allowed.

 The trail is open from 8 a.m. to 4 p.m. with the last hikers allowed to start at 1:00 p.m.
 On the day of the march, the memorial opens at 6 a.m. (hours of operation on other days change throughout the year).
 Those who arrive early will be able to park in the main lot adjacent to the trailhead.
 However, latecomers may need to park in distant event parking lots and take a free shuttle to the hiker registration area.
 When visiting the Crazy Horse Memorial, the admission fees range from $10 per motorcycle up to $35 for vehicles with more people.
 The fees support the Crazy Horse Memorial Foundation (the entry fees are reduced for hikers on the days of the Volksmarch).